-Of course, gently clean dirt and bugs before preparing or storing them, and discard any blemished blossoms for best flavor and appearance.
-Get rid of stamens and styles (the middle parts of the flowers), before preparations and always double check which parts are edible and which aren’t.
+Of course, gently clean dirt and bugs before preparing or storing them, and discard any blemished blossoms for the best flavor and appearance.
+Get rid of stamens and styles (the middle parts of the flowers), before preparations and always double-check which parts are edible and which aren’t.

 Most of all, make absolutely sure of which flower you’re harvesting.
 While many common garden blossoms are edibles, others, like blooding hearts, calla lilies and rhododendrons, are not.

 Adding flowers to your dishes will give them an unexpected, beautiful flair, and if used properly, will only enhance the flavor of many meals.